mathe1/WhatsAppOnlineTracker/README.md

 - Autolog the console.logs to local daily file (v1.3) - this requires a local http-server with running PHP (read details in index.php at folder "localhost").
 Updated for use with/on a webserver (v1.3.1).
 - v1.8: statistics for nerds ;-) length of message / how many emojis / photo, with text and emoji? / audio, how duration?
 - v1.9: detect sticker; If you set a fav contacts, you may switch to other but looging only your fav!
+- v1.11: log a keepAlive-ping, so you check that browser is working correct, if no ping after defined period, the browser could be crashed or anything is wrong with the PC...
 - It displays also in the right edge of the chat header some information:

 While contact is online: